samtron1412/docs/sci/math/math-term.md

 # Secant lines

 The term secant line refers to a line through two points on a curve.

+# Probability Distribution

+- A probability distribution is a mathematical function that provides the probabilities of occurrence of different possible outcomes in an experiment.
+- In more technical terms, the probability distribution is a description of a random phenomenon in terms of the probabilities of events.
+- For instance, if the random variable X is used to denote the outcome of a coin toss (the experiment), then the probability distribution of X would take the value 0.5 for X=heads, and 0.5 for X=tails (assuming the coin is fair)

 # Tangent lines